Aliromia21/almasah-nebras-v2/README.md

-Deployment :

-Deployed on DreamHost Shared Hosting.

-🪪 Please Do Not CLaim As Your Selve : This Website is Fuly Hosted On DreamHost And Licensed Under The Almasah & Nebras Business Company

-   Any Reuse To This Code Under Another Business Name is Illegal
+⚠️ Note:
+This project was developed and deployed for a real client.
+The source code is shared here strictly for portfolio and evaluation purposes.

 Developed By :

 Ali Romia - Software Developer